What Drugs Are Safe and Effective for Seasonal Allergy Treatment in Children?

 Cold winter months make me long for spring.
 When spring rolls around and everyone in my house can’t stop sneezing, I swiftly long for summer.
 Or some good noise-canceling headphones.

-Where I live, we have not 4 seasons but 11.
-There’s winter, then fool’s spring, then winter round 2, then fool’s summer, then winter round 3, then early spring, then winter round 4, then THE POLLENING, then late spring, then Sahara desert.
-Then fall, which is usually pretty nice, save the ragweed.
+Where I live, we don't have four seasons but eleven.
+There’s winter, then fool’s spring, then winter round two, then fool’s summer, then winter round three, then early spring, then winter round four, then "THE POLLENING," then late spring, then Sahara desert.
+After that, fall comes, which is usually quite nice, except for the ragweed.

-The Pollening can actually be divided into two phases.
-First there’s the clouds of yellow dust that blow everywhere and cover everything.
-Then the stringy orange strands fall from the trees.
+"The Pollening" can be divided into two phases.
+First, clouds of yellow dust blow everywhere and cover everything.
+Then, stringy orange strands fall from the trees.
 THEN it’s a nice spring.
 For those keeping track at home, maybe we have 12 seasons?

-In any case, any parent who has dealt with seasonal allergies knows how long The Pollening can feel.
-Or how the summer months can be tough with the flowers and grass, or how the fall may bring about predictable sneezing, or how wintertime kicks up those dust bunnies.
-To read more about seasonal allergies and how to tell the difference between them and a common cold, check out our blog post, Seasonal Allergies in Kids.
+Any parent who has dealt with seasonal allergies knows how long "The Pollening" can feel.
+Or how the summer months can be challenging with the flowers and grass, how the fall may bring about predictable sneezing, or how wintertime kicks up those dust bunnies.

 Treating and Minimizing Seasonal Allergies

-If you’re not sure if you’re dealing with allergies, it’s best to check in with your pediatrician.
+If you’re not sure you’re dealing with allergies, it’s best to check in with your pediatrician.
 If you’re sure that allergies are the culprit, then there are many treatments you can start at home with over-the-counter medications.
 (You can also check in with the doctor for prescriptions—for some insurances, it could be cheaper!)
-The key to treating and minimizing seasonal allergies, aka hay fever or allergic rhinitis, is to have a good action plan and start early!

-• Start your child’s allergy medication early, ideally 2-4 weeks before allergen season starts.
+• Start your child’s allergy medication early, ideally 2-4 weeks before the allergen season starts.
 Continue treating your child through the entire season.

-Over-the-Counter Allergy Drugs for Kids
+Over-The-Counter Allergy Drugs for Kids

 In general, parents can consider the following over-the-counter recommendations: